gerlofvanek/basicswap-installation-GUI/README.md

      pip3 install .

      ```
 Note: Ensure you replace placeholders like "coinname" or "yourbasicswapfolder" with the actual values when executing the commands.
+Coinnames are: particl, bitcoin, monero, dash, firo, pivx, litecoin

 ## Support the Project